AdaCore/ada-eval/README.md

           "required_checks": [
               {
-                  "rule": "VC_POSTCONDITION",  // Rule name of a check that must be proved "src_pattern": "Increment'Result = X \\+ 1;"  // Optional regex pattern which must match the proved source code
+                  "rule": "VC_POSTCONDITION",  // Rule name of a check that must be proved "entity_name": "Integer_Utils.Increment",  // Optional name of the entity the check must be attached to "src_pattern": "Increment'Result = X \\+ 1;"  // Optional regex pattern which must match the proved source code
               },
               ...